writethedocs/www/docs/guide/Starting-a-new-doc.rst

-Starting on a New Piece of Documentation
+Starting on a new piece of documentation
 ========================================

 So you’ve been tasked with writing a brand-new piece of documentation.
 Where should you begin?